11/12

 • Know what it takes to set up a PERT in their institution

-Animator: Sanne de Boer (Maastricht, NETHERLANDS)
+Animators: Sanne de Boer (Maastricht, NETHERLANDS), Geert Maleux (Leuven, BELGIUM)

 08:30 - 08:45